| |

 |

-Stephen Horenstein was born in 1948, in Winthrop, MA, and emigrated
+Stephen Horenstein was born in 1948, in Boston, MA, and emigrated

 to Israel in 1980.
 After graduating from Trinity College/Hartt School